 - a.
-General Definition: Visitor-serving facilities that provide temporary lodging in guest rooms or guest units for compensation, and with an average length of 30 days or less.
+General Definition: Visitor-serving facilities that provide temporary lodging in guest rooms or guest units for compensation, and with an average length of stay of less than 30 days.
 High-intensity accommodations generally serve a larger number of guests than low-intensity accommodations. - b.
 Examples: This classification includes the following types of specific uses: - i.
 Hostel: An establishment operated, managed, or maintained under sponsorship of a nonprofit organization that holds a valid exemption from federal income taxes under the Internal Revenue Code of 1954, as amended, or which is licensed by and operated under the rules of Hosteling International-American Youth Hostels, or a comparable hosteling umbrella organization approved by the appropriate governing entity. - ii.
 Hotel/Motel: A facility offering transient lodging accommodations to the general public. - iii.
-Recreational Vehicle (RV) Park/Campground: A parcel of land where two or more recreational vehicle sites and/or camping sites are located, established, or maintained for occupancy by recreational vehicles or camping units of the general public as temporary living quarters for travel, vacation, or recreation purposes.
+Recreational Vehicle (RV) Park/Campground: A parcel of land where two or more recreational vehicle sites and/or camping sites are located, established, or

-iv.
-Resort Lodge/Cottages: A building or group of buildings, under single management and ownership with an on-site manager or staff, containing rooms and/or units available for temporary rental to transient guests, and where the primary attraction is generally recreational features or activities.
+- maintained for occupancy by recreational vehicles or camping units of the general public as temporary living quarters for travel, vacation, or recreation purposes. - iv.
+Resort Lodge/Cabins: A building or group of buildings, under single management and ownership, containing rooms and/or units available for temporary rental to transient guests, and where the primary attraction is generally recreational features or activities.